Explore Nami Island or Namiseom (남이섬) in South Korea, one of the best tourist destinations near Seoul, with this ultimate guide for a day full of fun!

 5 Must-Visit Walking Paths in Nami Island

 There are so many amazing sights and attractions on Namiseom that it is difficult to see them all out in a single visit.
-To help you make the most of your trip, we’ve narrowed them down to the top 5 must-visit walking paths in Nami Island.
+To help you make the most of your trip, we’ve narrowed them down in our ultimate guide to the top 5 must-visit walking paths in Nami Island.

 You can also check out the foodie-inspired travel itinerary and things to do in Nami Island.